shortstheory/shortstheory.github.io/README.md

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+It\'s based on [Poole](http://getpoole.com), the Jekyll butler.

 ![Lanyon](https://f.cloud.github.com/assets/98681/1825266/be03f014-71b0-11e3-9539-876e61530e24.png)
 ![Lanyon with open sidebar](https://f.cloud.github.com/assets/98681/1825267/be04a914-71b0-11e3-966f-8afe9894c729.png)